 Root guard enabled on an interface applies to all the VLANs to which the interface belongs.
 VLANs can be grouped and mapped to an MST instance.

-If your switch is running PVST+, rapid PVST+, or MSTP, you can enable this feature by using the spanning-tree guard root interface configuration command.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.
+If your switch is running PVST or MSTP, you can enable this feature by using the spanning-tree guard root interface configuration command.
+The MSTP is available only if you have the enhanced software image installed on your switch.